rook/rook/design/ceph/ceph-encryption.md

 This introduces new feature requirements into rook/ceph:
 1. Support for key rotation.
-2. Support for BYOK for encryption.
+2. Support for BYOK (Bring Your Own Key) for encryption.

 ## Key Rotation
 As of today, neither Ceph nor Rook support a flag or easy mechanism to